 New!
 Barnett Shale Interactive Map: Users can find sampling results from specific locations and measure the distance from a sample site to a location of their choosing (i.e. home, school, town).
 The map displays the hundreds of air samples taken in the Barnett Shale region.

 Important features on the map:

-See here for Denton County inventory for type of emission sources associated with upstream and midstream oil and gas operations.
+For Denton County inventory type of emission sources associated with upstream and midstream oil and gas operations see details here.

 As of December 17, 2009, the TCEQ has implemented a 12-hour response time for all complaints received concerning oil and gas facilities in the Barnett Shale area.
 Additional staff has been added to the DFW regional office by the agency so that the TCEQ can conduct weekly reconnaissance investigations as well as monitoring trips in the area.